-The Xbox One is nearing its fifth anniversary, which both makes us feel old and want to look back on the memorable library of games it’s left in its wake.
+The Xbox One family of consoles is nearly five years old, which both makes us feel old and want to look back on the memorable library of games it’s left in its wake.
 Whether it’s Halo 5: Guardians, Quantum Break or State Decay 2, there’s plenty of titles out there.

 So, without further ado, Trusted Reviews has compiled a list of all the best games available on Microsoft’s Xbox One and Xbox One X. We’ll be changing the selection with regular updates so keep this bookmarked!